GTSolutions/Pie-Register/readme.txt

 *   Create Custom Profile Pages
 *   Add Widgets

-With the clean, attractive and easy to use interface introduced in Pie Register 2.0 and above you can drag and drop fields to your forms and add advanced registration features&#160;to your service that can help you go above and beyond the competition.
+With the clean, attractive and easy to use interface introduced in Pie Register 3.0 and above you can drag and drop fields to your forms and add advanced registration features to your service that can help you go above and beyond the competition.

-= Translation =

-* Brazilian Portuguese (pt_BR) (thanks to <a href="mailto:guilhermebarbeiro@gmail.com">GBDesigner</a>)
-* Italian (it_IT) (thanks to <a href="mailto:gcassarino@gmail.com">Gianluca Cassarino</a>)
-* Serbo-Croatian (rs_SR) (thanks to <a href="mailto:djuraskovicb@gmail.com">Borisa Djuraskovic</a>)

-If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://pieregister.genetechsolutions.com/" target="_blank">GenetechSolutions</a> and we'll add it to the plugin.
-You can download the latest version of the program for work with PO and MO files <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.

 == Installation ==
 Just follow the simple steps:

-1.   **Upload the `pie-register` directory to the `/wp-content/plugins/` directory**
+1. Upload the `pie-register` directory to the `/wp-content/plugins/` directory
-2.   **Activate the plugin through the 'Plugins' menu in WordPress**
+2. Activate the plugin through the 'Plugins' menu in WordPress

-Please follow our plugin [documentation](http://pieregister.genetechsolutions.com/documentation/ "Pie-Register Documentation") on how to Create Registration Form, Login , Forgot Password and Profile Pages using Shortcodes and Widgets.
+3. Set the options in the Settings Panel

-== Support Forum ==
+== Support ==
-Please visit our [Website Forum](http://pieregister.genetechsolutions.com "Pie-Register Forum") in order to get support regarding this plugin!
+* Please visit our [Website Forum](http://pieregister.com/forum/ "Pie-Register Forum") in order to get support regarding this plugin!

 == CHANGELOG ==
+### 3.0
+* Admin UI updates
+* Major security fixes

 ### 2.0.20
 * Fixed "Remember me" issue.